jentery/mdia200v2/index.md

 Here's the schedule for the term.
 It's subject to change.
 In fact, I'm 97.56% certain there will be changes.
 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

 *All materials are available via Brightspace.
 Please study them prior to the date they're assigned.* This way, we can make the most of our time together.

+If you miss a class session, or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes for the day.

+## M Jan 8: Hello!

+We'll introduce ourselves, I'll provide an overview of the course, and we'll briefly discuss the relationship between media and mediation.

+## Th Jan 11: The Content Industry

+Before class, please:

+1. Read the course outline, including the schedule and policies.
+2. Read the handout titled, "The Content Industry."
+3. Read the prompt for [Worksheet 1](https://jentery.github.io/mdia200v2/worksheet1.html).

+## M Jan 15: Acts and Senses of Communication

+Before class, please:

+1. Read the handouts titled, "Acts of Communication" and "Senses of Communication."
+2. Email me any questions or concerns you have about Worksheet 1.

+## Th Jan 18: Means, Levels, and Forms of Communication

+Before class, please:

+1. Read the handouts titled, "Means of Communication," "Levels of Communication," and "Forms of Communication."
+2. Email me if you've having any trouble accessing the slide decks for class sessions.

+*Note that Sunday, January 21st is the last day for a 100% reduction of second term fees for standard courses.*

+## M Jan 22: Models of Communication

+Before class, please:

+1. Read the handout titled, "Models of Communication."
+2. Email me any questions or concerns you have about how I'll assess your response to Worksheet 1.

+*Note that Wednesday, January 24th is the last day for adding courses that begin in the second term.*

+## Th Jan 25: Semiotic Codes and Miscommunication

+Before class, please:

+1. Read the handouts titled, "Semiotic Codes" and "Miscommunication."
+2. Read the prompt for [Worksheet 2](https://jentery.github.io/mdia200v2/worksheet2.html).
+3. Note that today is the last session covered by Worksheet 1, which is due by Thursday, February 1st at 10am.

+*Also note that Wednesday, January 31st is the last day for paying second term fees without penalty.*

+## M Jan 29: Images

+Before class, please:

+1. Read Adrian Tomine's "Translated, From the Japanese" (PDF in Brightspace) and the handout for it.
+Content warning: conflict between parents, bad dad, and themes of assimilation and leaving home.
+2. Read the handout titled, "Images."
+3. Email me any questions or concerns you have about Worksheet 2.

+## Th Feb 1: Text

+Before class, please:

+1. Submit your response to Worksheet 1.
+2. Watch Young-Hae Chang Heavy Industries' [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) and read the handout for it.
+Content warning: flashing text and images; heteronormative romantic or sexual advances.
+3. Read the handout titled, "Text."

+## M Feb 5: Audio

+Before class, please:

+1. Listen to Episode 1, Season 1 of Janina Matthewson, Jeffrey Cranor, Mary Epworth, and Night Vale's [*Within the Wires*](http://www.nightvalepresents.com/withinthewires) and read the handout for it.
+Content warning: bugs (including bug abuse), gaslighting, stalking, medical setting, and themes related to mental health and pathologization.
+2. Read the handout titled, "Audio."

+## Th Feb 8: Video

+Before class, please:

+1. Watch Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett's [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) and read the handout for it.
+Content warning: settler colonialism (including physical and psychological violence), surveillance, and some horror motifs (especially in the lighting and music).
+2. Read the handout titled, "Video."

+*Note that Sunday, February 11th is the last day for a 50% reduction of tuition fees for standard courses.*

+## M Feb 12: Interfaces

+Before class, please:

+1. Play Momo Pixel's [*Hair Nah*](https://www.momopixel.com/hair-nah) and read the handout for it.
+Content warning (as per Momo Pixel): "micro-aggression of assumed authority and ownership of black bodies."
+2. Read the handout titled, "Interfaces."
+3. Note that today is the last session covered by Worksheet 2, which is due by Thursday, February 15th at 10am.

+## Th Feb 15: Uses and Effects

+Before class, please:

+1. Submit your response to Worksheet 2.
+2. Read the handout titled, "Uses and Effects."
+3. Read the prompt for [Worksheet 3](https://jentery.github.io/mdia200v2/worksheet3.html).

+## M Feb 19 and Th Feb 22: Reading Break

+Monday, February 19th through Friday, February 23th is Reading Break for all faculties.

+## M Feb 26: Ownership, Amplification, and Accountability

+Before class, please:

+1. Read the handouts titled, "Ownership Effects," "Two-Step Flow," and "Media Accountability."
+2. Email me any questions or concerns you have about Worksheet 3.

+## Th Feb 29: Representation and Intersectionality

+Before class, please:

+1. Read the handouts titled, "Representation" and "Intersectionality."
+2. Read the prompt for the [Portfolio](https://jentery.github.io/mdia200v2/portfolio.html).

+*Note that today is the last day for withdrawing from full-year and second-term courses without penalty of failure.*

+## M Mar 4: Access and Trust

+Before class, please:

+1. Read the handouts titled, "Access" and "Trust."
+2. Select a Twitch streamer to watch for Thursday's meeting.
+3. Read the prompt for [Worksheet 4](https://jentery.github.io/mdia200v2/worksheet4.html).

+## Th Mar 7: Drama and Impression

+Before class, please:

+1. Watch a Twitch streamer for 30 minutes at least and take notes, including screen caps.
+2. Read the handouts titled, "Media Dramaturgy" and "Impressions Management."
+3. Note that today is the last session covered by Worksheet 3, which is due by Thursday, March 14th at 10am.

+## M Mar 11: Narrative and Storytelling

+Before class, please:

+1. Watch or play Origame Digital and Naphtali Faulkner's [*Umurangi Generation*](https://www.umurangigeneration.com/) for 60 minutes at least.
+2. Read the handouts titled, "Linear Narratives," "Nonlinear Narratives," and "Emergent Narratives."

+## Th Mar 14: Play and Procedure

+Before class, please:

+1. Submit your response to Worksheet 3.
+2. Read the handouts titled, "Play" and "Procedure."
+3. Email me any questions or concerns you have about Worksheet 4 or the Portfolio.

+## M Mar 18: Discourse and Persuasion

+Before class, please:

+1. Read Steph Kwetásel'wet Wood's ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/).
+2. Read the handouts titled, "Discourse" and "Persuasion."

+## Th Mar 21: Affect and Experience

+Before class, please:

+1. Review the primary sources we studied this term and do your best to recall your experiences of them.
+2. Read the handouts titled, "Affect" and "Experience Design."

+## M Mar 25: Platforms and Preservation

+Before class, please:

+1. Listen to Erin Anderson's ["Being Siri"](https://www.kcrw.com/culture/shows/unfictional/you-want-a-piece-of-me/being-siri).
+2. Read the handout titled, "Preservation."
+3. Note that today is the last session covered by Worksheet 4, which is due by Thursday, April 4th at 10am.

+## Th Mar 28: Review

+You don't need to do anything to prepare for today's meeting.

+*Note that UVic is closed on Friday, March 29th for Good Friday.*

+## M April 1: No Class

+UVic is closed on Monday, April 1st for Easter Monday.

+## Th Apr 4: Workshop Your Portfolio

+Before class, please:

+1. Submit your response to Worksheet 4.
+2. Gather material for your Portfolio, which you'll workshop during class.

+## M Apr 8: Last Class!

+We'll recap the course and complete course experience surveys.

+## Th Apr 18: Portfolio

+Please submit your portfolio by 10am today.
+I hope you've a wonderful summer!

 # Policies